survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 T> `webpack.ProgressPlugin` or [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
 Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.

+## Tidying Up Development Console

+You might notice that if you run the development server now, it prints out `[WDS] Hot Module Replacement enabled.` twice at the browser console.
+This happens because *webpack-dev-server* hooks up HMR per entry.
+One way to solve this is to perform `extractBundle` for the development configuration as well.

+This can be achieved by pushing the current `extractBundle` code to `common` and merging it there to the rest so that you get `const common = merge({ ... }, extractBundle(...))`.
+If you do this, remember to remove `extractBundle` from the production specific branch of your configuration.

 ## Conclusion

 The situation is far better now.
 Note how small `app` bundle compared to the `vendor` bundle.
 In order to really benefit from this split, we should set up caching.
 This can be achieved by adding cache busting hashes to the filenames.